 There is plenty of evidence for a connection between genetic endowment and addiction to alcohol and drugs.
 By analyzing patterns of inheritance, researchers have learned that heredity accounts for about half of the risk that a person will develop an addiction.

 Most experts agree that addiction is a brain disease, but that doesn’t mean you’re a helpless victim.
-The brain changes associated with addiction can be treated and reversed through therapy, medication, exercise, social support, lifestyle change
+The brain changes associated with addiction can be treated and reversed through therapy, medication, exercise, social support, lifestyle change, and other treatments.

 Do you have to hit rock bottom in order for treatment to be successful?

 Recovery can begin at any point in the addiction process—and the earlier, the better.
 The longer drug abuse continues, the stronger the addiction becomes, and the harder it is to treat.
 Don’t wait to intervene until you’ve lost it all.
 Most experts agree that addiction is a brain disease, but that doesn’t mean you’re a helpless victim.
 The brain changes associated with addiction can be treated and reversed through therapy, medication, exercise, social support, lifestyle change, and other treatments.

 Can treatment be successful for people who have been forced into treatment?